The Salty Bible

 Album scoped, multi-valued

 Release specific catalog numbers.
-Usually found on the side of the case or on the disc itself. |
+Usually found on the side of the case or on the disc itself.
+Used to identify the exact edition of the release across streaming services and stores. |

 COMPOSER |